Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 The trail starts directly next to the car park and the bus stop (more on this in the “how to get there section” below).

-You’ll run into a small wooden bridge right away where you’ll start to get a feel for the hike and the views that are going to come from hiking the Dragon’s Tail!
+You’ll run into a small wooden bridge right away, where you’ll start to get a feel for the hike and the views that are going to come from hiking the Dragon’s Tail!

 Early into the hike, there will be a bunch of stops for viewpoints and little side paths that take you to cool little viewpoints overlooking the hike.
-We definitely recommend stopping these as they offer some great views of the coast and don’t add that much time to your hike!

 From Miradouro de São Lourenço to Casa do Sardinha